 His story reached many people all over Ukraine.
 Top Dogs in the Ukrainian government took a big interest in his story and a fight for life became no longer just about him- but he began to represent the thousands just like him: forgotten, neglected, deemed unworthy, deemed a waste of time and resources.
 News stories were broadcasted and people rose up in outrage.
 This little boy whose life was miraculously saved that night in a rural institution became a type of poster child for orphan reform.
 His life became a voice for the voiceless.

-Eventually our little one, we’ll call him “Andy” (Addy’s name choice) 🙂 was released from the hospital and went to live with a sweet family from our church- an older mom and her two adult daughters.
+Eventually our little one, we’ll call him “Preston” was released from the hospital and went to live with a sweet family from our church- an older mom and her two adult daughters.
 The plan was that he would live with them for a short time while his birth mom decided what she wanted to do: take him home, or sign away her rights and release him for adoption (returning him to institutional care was never an option any of us considered).
-The weeks turned into months and the months turned into a year, and the foster family fell in love.
-Andy has become a member of the family and he loves them just as much as they treasure him.
+The weeks turned into months and the months turned into a year, and the family fell in love.
+Preston has become a member of the family and he loves them just as much as they treasure him.
 And oh, how he has thrived in the light of their love.

 So, I’m turning to all of you, asking for help.
 The time has come to find the family that is perfectly suited for our boy.
 I am absolutely confident that they are out there.

-Andy is now available for international adoption and we are actively seeking a family.
-This adoption will be different than any other Ukrainian adoption I know of, because Andy will be adopted while living in the foster family- not from an institution.
+Preston is now available for international adoption and we are actively seeking a family.
+This adoption will be different than any other Ukrainian adoption I know of, because Preston will be adopted while living in his current family- not from an institution.
 The high-ups in the government who personally care about him have worked to make that exception possible.
-The adoptive family will be well-supported in Ukraine as many, many people have a very personal interest in Andy and his well-being.
+The adoptive family will be well-supported in Ukraine as many, many people have a very personal interest in Preston and his well-being.
 He is loved by many.
 The Ukrainian portion of the adoption will be well-supported by the government.
-The foster family is an absolute wealth of knowledge and would love to be a support to the adoptive family in whatever ways the family wants.
+The current family is an absolute wealth of knowledge and would love to be a support to the adoptive family in whatever ways the family wants.
 In other words, if you step off the ledge for this one you will not be alone.
-We are here for you and our love for Andy compels us to do anything and everything we can to make his adoption a success.
+We are here for you and our love for Preston compels us to do anything and everything we can to make his adoption a success.

 But, oh the joy.
 Oh.the.joy!